-Closed reins are not allowed except as standard romal reins.
+Closed reins are not allowed except as standard romal reins and mecates on bosals in classes where the use of two hands is allowed.

 Excess rein may be straightened anytime during the pattern, provided the rider's free hand remains behind the rein hand.
 Any attempt to alter tension or length of the reins from bridle to the rein hand is to be considered use of two hands a penalty score of zero will be applied.
 In addition, should the judge determine the free hand is being used to instill fear or praise, a penalty five will be applied, and a reduction in the maneuver score.